lbl-srg/ctrl-flow-dev/server/README.md

 1. Run `npm run docker:stop` to stop the server when you are done or if you want to switch to debug mode.

 ## Debugging the development server

+### Debugging the container

+Run `npm run docker:shell` to access the filesystem of the running Docker image with a terminal prompt.

 ### Debugging code with Chrome